nthallen/arp-das/mkrtkit/README.txt

 to identify the directories themselves without including the subtree.

+In development directories, the file mkrtkit.conf identifies files from that directory that should be included in one or more packages.

 UPDATE STRATEGY

+Run mkrtkit_chkconfs to make sure any new files have been added to appropriate MANIFESTS.

+Run chkpkgs
+  Currently just checks that all the files listed in MANIFEST files exist.
+Need to add these version checks.
+  Read Header to determine Version, list of MANIFESTS If current version is installed, compare MANIFESTS with installed MANIFESTS and check the modify time of listed files against the existing archive.
+As soon as an update is required, we can stop comparing.
+  Check MANIFESTS to make sure all listed files exist Run install
+  Install should not overwrite an installation
+  Install should create the tar.gz file

 An archive needs to be rebuilt if:
   a) The version number has changed (the archive does not exist)